d4v3y0rk/state-election-watcher/README.md

 `watch --no-title node index.js --state=ga`

-The states I have in it currently are pa, ga, nv
+The states I have in it currently are pa, ga, nv, nc